OFFICE OF Substance Use And Mental Health Overview

 - Make sure that prevention/treatment services for substance abuse and mental health are available throughout the state.

-- DSAMH contracts with local county governments statutorily designated as local substance abuse and local mental health authorities, to provide prevention or treatment services.
+- SUMH contracts with local county governments statutorily designated as local substance abuse and local mental health authorities, to provide prevention or treatment services.

 - Provide oversight and policy direction to local authorities.